 The Company is exposed to certain risks relating to its ongoing business operations and uses interest rate derivatives as part of its asset-liability management strategy to help manage its interest rate risk position.
-The Company records all derivative assets and liabilities on the consolidated balance sheets at fair value.
-The accounting for changes in the fair value of derivatives depends on the intended use of the derivative, whether the Company has elected to designate a derivative in a hedging relationship and apply hedge accounting in accordance with ASC 815, Derivatives and Hedging.
+The Company records all derivative assets and liabilities on the Consolidated Balance Sheets at fair value.
+The accounting for changes in the fair value of derivatives depends on the intended use of the derivative, whether the Company has elected to designate a derivative in a hedging relationship and apply hedge accounting and whether the hedging relationship has satisfied the criteria necessary to apply hedge accounting in accordance with ASC 815, Derivatives and Hedging.
 The Company has chosen early adoption of the portfolio layer method of accounting.
 The Company currently has derivatives that are designed to as qualifying hedging relationships.
+There are no other derivatives that are not designated as qualifying hedging relationships.